What to do in Corsica? So much...No time to get bored.

 Many of them still have their old center and old houses.

-You don't really come for the architecture.
+You don't really visit for the architecture.
 They are quite square and not really ornate.

-But you come of the scenery around and to explore those small alleys in search for a special feature, a view or a church.
+But you visit for the scenery around and to explore those small alleys in search for a special feature, a view or a church.

 This is Ota for example, protected by red mountains on one side...

 And this is Pigna.
 Like many villages in the Balagne region is has been build at the top of a hill.
 This one has become quite touristic with its blue shutters and artists' shops.
 It is a really charming village to explore.

 But the best part of those villages is to get lost in them.
 There are hardly any indications.
 So you just start in an alley, turn, get under a tunnel, turn, climb up steps, turn... and you don't know where you are!
 But is is fun and don't worry the villages are not that big.

 As you explore you can be surprised by special features from old times such as the tunnel under the church in Vescovato, or a viewpoint you were not expecting like in Speloncato.

 Just pick a village and start walking!